dougparkarosa-iot/LoRaRadio/README.md

 # Doug's Arduino LoRa Fork
 This fork is based on the sandeepmistry/arduino-LoRa.
-It is intended to add modifications necessary to support SNBPL.
+It is intended to add modifications necessary to support SBNPL.
 # SandeepMistry - Arduino LoRa

 [![Build Status](https://travis-ci.org/sandeepmistry/arduino-LoRa.svg?branch=master)](https://travis-ci.org/sandeepmistry/arduino-LoRa)